giridhar7632/the-MERN-stack/13-notes-crud.md

 // ...
 ```

-The `createNote` function sends the form data to server, displays the success message and returns to the home page.
-The [useHistory](https://reactrouter.com/web/api/Hooks/usehistory) hook of react-router-dom facilitates in returning to the home page.
+The `createNote` function sends the form data to the server, displays the success message, and returns to the home page.
+The [useHistory](https://reactrouter.com/web/api/Hooks/usehistory) hook of react-router-dom facilitates returning to the home page.
 If any error occurs, it just returns to the home page.
-You should add `onSubmit` event handler to the form.
+You should add the `onSubmit` event handler to the form.

-Try to add a note, you can see that the note gets added to the database and it displayed on the screen.
+Try to add a note, you can see that the note gets added to the database and is displayed on the screen.

 ## Updating notes in the server

-You can easily update the notes using HTTP PUT request.
-The `EditNote` component first gets the specific note from the server and populate the form with that data.
-After you completed editing the data in the form it sends PUT request to the same endpoint which updated the data in the server.
+You can easily update the notes using the HTTP PUT request.
+The `EditNote` component first gets the specific note from the server and populates the form with that data.
+After you completed editing the data in the form it sends a PUT request to the same endpoint which updated the data in the server.

 ```js
 // src/components/notes/EditNote.js